Narcotics Anonymous

 Opioids and narcotics include:

-NA groups welcome people who are addicted to any type of drug, including cocaine, ketamine, and benzodiazepines.
+NA groups welcome people who are addicted to any type of drug, including but not limited to cocaine, ketamine and benzodiazepines.

 The only requirement to join NA is that the person wants to quit using drugs.